SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Once your curation work is done for both source code and ancillary materials, you can create the final *Curated* repository, as a new public Github repository.
 You can call this new repository *SWName-Curated*, replacing SWName by your actual software name.
 This repository will contain three branches: a `main` branch that will serve as an entry point into the two other ones and containing a READ.ME file only, a `SourceCode` branch containing the curated source code and a `Depository` branch containing the materials collected during the curation process and the metadata.

-In your workbench, create a new branch called `Depository`, containing the `additional_material`, `raw_source_code`, `browsable_source_code` and `metadata` repositories.
+In your `Workbench`, create a new branch called `Depository`, containing the `additional_material`, `raw_source_code`, `browsable_source_code` and `metadata` repositories.
 Push this branch into a new branch of the *Curated* repository also called `Depository`.

-Going back to your master branch, remove all the files except for the READ.ME file that you can update if needed.
+Going back to your master branch of your `Workbench`, remove all the files except for the READ.ME file that you can update if needed.
 Push that branch into the master branch of the *Curated* repository.

 Finally, push the `SourceCode` branch of the workbench into the *Curated* repository.